ehmicky/autoserver/docs/schema.md

 The `--schema` option behaves like the same option of the [`run` instruction](#configuration).
-In particular, files named `apiengine.run.schema.json`, `apiengine.run.schema.yml`
-or `apiengine.run.schema.yaml` will be searched in the current directory, or any parent.
+In particular, files named `apiengine.run.schema.EXTENSION` will be searched in the current directory, or any parent.

 See [here](configuration.md) to learn how to specify `compile` options.